SeaQL/otter-sql/CONTRIBUTOR.md

 To SeaQL.org, Inc. ("the Org")

-Project: SqlAssembly - An embeddable SQL Interpreter (the "Project")
+Project: OtterSql - An embeddable SQL Interpreter (the "Project")

 Period: Jun 13, 2022 to Dec 31, 2022 (the "Project Period")